Chouster-KTH/Highlight-Kings/README.md

 * Use the Sidebar to navigate to the Sign up page by pressing "Sign up for free" at the bottom of the sidebar.

-* Enter an email address as your username like example: name@domain.se and the corresponding password you want.
+* Enter an email address as your username, for example name@domain.se, and the corresponding password you want.

 * Log in using Sign in